11ume/kable/docs/getting_started.md

 <br>

-> If we see the organization of the row that i showed previously, and knowing as I said earlier that the load balancer uses the round Robing Algorithm, is possible to predict the following behavior, of these requests:
+> If we see the organization of the row that i showed previously, and knowing as I said earlier that the load balancer uses the round Robing Algorithm, so thanks to it, is possible to predict the following behavior, of these requests:

 <br>